 18. Walk, Jog, or Ride the Boardwalk on Lady Bird Lake

 It wasn't until they finished the boardwalk on Lady Bird Lake that you could circle the entire trail without a few treks on the road.
 Now there's a full 10.2 mile loop along the water in downtown Austin.
 We love getting our bikes out there when the weather is right.

-19. Go for Hike Along the Barton Creek Greenbelt
+19. Go for a Hike Along the Barton Creek Greenbelt

 Starting at Barton Springs Pool, the Barton Creek Greenbelt is one of Austin's best treasures with areas known as the Flats, Twin Falls, and Sculpture Falls.
-The Flats is known to host large gathers complete with drum circles.
-Twin Falls offers one of the better water falls, and Sculpture Falls is known for a little solitude.
+The Flats is known to host large gatherings, even the occasional drum circle.
+Twin Falls offers one of the better waterfalls, and Sculpture Falls is known for a little solitude.
 There's also great rock climbing, mountain biking, hiking, and other outdoor activities that appeal to a wide array of outdoorsy types.
 It's best when the water if flowing, even if it's low just 15 - 20 cfs.
-You can check out a flow guage at Loop 360 bridge here.
+You can check out a flow gauge at Loop 360 bridge here.

 Definitely one of the more popular tourist activities in Austin, Barton Springs Pool offers a natural water hole that stays a chilly 68 degrees all year round.
 See some killer 360 photos and learn more using the button below.